Lobesitdoll/mdncomp/wiki/Using.md

 For languages that doesn't exist an error message is displayed.
 English is used as the default language.

+Note: Darwin and Linux users may have to use sudo to be able to write to the config:

+    sudo mdncomp --set key=value

 Keeping Things Up-To-Date
 -------------------------